Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Related Work

-Prior global correspondence approaches have focused on discovering class-specific keypoints (a.k.a. ordered stable interest or structure points) from point clouds \cite{suwajanakorn2018keypointnet, fernandez2020unsupervised,jakab2021keypointdeformer}.
-These are typically very sparse semantically consistent points.
-More relevant works have sought to define dense keypoints or structure points - a task highly related to correspondence-based SSM. \citet{chen2020unsupervised} developed a network that reconstructs point clouds in a consistent way using an input subset and learned features, providing a correspondence model with meaningful principal component analysis embedding. \citet{liu2020learning} leveraged part features learned by a branched AE\cite{chen2019bae}, to establish intra-class correspondence.
+Prior global correspondence approaches have focused on discovering class-specific keypoints (a.k.a. ordered stable interest or structure points) from point clouds \citep{suwajanakorn2018keypointnet, fernandez2020unsupervised,jakab2021keypointdeformer}.
+These semantically consistent points are typically sparse.
+More relevant works have sought to define \textbf{dense} keypoints or structure points - a task highly related to correspondence-based SSM. \citet{chen2020unsupervised} developed a network that reconstructs point clouds in a consistent way using an input subset and learned features, providing a correspondence model with meaningful principal component analysis embedding. \citet{liu2020learning} leveraged part features learned by a branched AE \citep{chen2019bae} to establish intraclass correspondence.
 However, this approach requires additional knowledge of the shape surface to compute the occupancy for training the implicit function. \citet{cheng2021learning} developed a self-supervised canonical point autoencoder that utilizes mapping to a canonical primitive (sphere) to establish order across classes of shapes.
-These methods establish correspondence but are prone to overfitting given a limited training budget and are not robust to noise, missingness, and sparsity in the input point cloud.
+While these methods establish correspondence, they haven't been tested against anatomical SSM challenges, such as limited training budget or input noise, missingness, or sparsity.